10 Essential Things Your E-Commerce Site Should Have

 Many stores also provide their customers with private accounts where it’s possible to check all their previous and current orders.

 Every customer who signs up can choose a personal login and password for further access.
 Besides, owners of such accounts can receive special discount offers from the store owners and participate in different promotions or sales.

-If you deal with a large online store that has a wide choice of goods then the search box is a must-have.
+If your online store offers a wide variety of SKUs, then the search box is a must-have.
 This will also prove popular with customers who demand a specific product that they just need to locate from your online store to make their order.

-Online stores commonly use credit and debit cards, gift vouchers, cash on delivery, PayPal, etc as their main payment system.
+Online stores commonly use credit and debit cards, gift vouchers, cash on delivery, PayPal, etc. as their main payment system.
 You can easily find these payment icons at the footer or on the top right corner of sites.
-As you can see with the following examples, payment details should be displayed on the home page in plain sight.

 It’s said that almost 20% of online purchases are accomplished after surfing through social media sites.
 People are inclined to take in public opinion.
 Social media websites, such as Facebook and Twitter, are the best, if not fastest, source to get the info you need on just about everything.

 Moreover, social media accounts bring excellent opportunities for self-promotion: online communities can help to identify the most active and influential customers or find new ones who are not familiar with the web store yet.